HeadGAP: Few-Shot 3D Head Avatar via Generalizable Gaussian Priors: Experiments

 {\textbf{Dataset.}}~ We utilize facial images of 164 subjects with 16 camera viewpoints in the NeRSemble~\cite{kirschstein2023nersemble} dataset for experiments.
 We separated the data into training and testing sets, comprising 119 and 45 subjects respectively.
 The training sets are used for prior learning, while the testing sets are employed to quantitatively and qualitatively evaluate few-shot personalization performance.
 We also constructed an in-house dataset as part of the testing data.
 In addition to the leave-out testing data, we conduct experiments on data captured by consumer-grade devices to evaluate the performance towards in-the-wild inputs.

-{\textbf{FLAME Tracking.}} Inspired by~\cite{qian2024gaussianavatars,zielonka2022towards}, we designed a tracking algorithm that optimizes the FLAME~ \cite{li2017learning} parameters, which can adapt to different numbers of input views.
+{\textbf{FLAME Tracking.}} Inspired by previous studies~\cite{qian2024gaussianavatars,zielonka2022towards}, we designed a tracking algorithm that can optimize the FLAME~ \cite{li2017learning} parameters with different numbers of input views.
 In the following experimental section, unless otherwise stated, the training data uses this tracking algorithm to obtain the ground truth 3DMM parameters.
 For the test data, we simplify the tracking to use sparse view inputs and provide the corresponding 3DMM parameters for testing.